Lenstralab/FocusFeedbackGUI/README.md

 started in ZEN, the GUI will start tracking.
 - Center on click: When this is enabled, it is possible to click anywhere in the image in ZEN, and the GUI will instruct ZEN to center the sample on that position.
-- Prime for experiment: When this is clicked, the GUI will be ready and waiting for a new time lapse experiment to start, in contrast to the 'Stay primed option', this will not make the GUI to be ready and waiting after one experiment.
+- Prime for experiment: When this is clicked, the GUI will be ready and waiting for a new time-lapse experiment to start, in contrast to the 'Stay primed option', this will not make the GUI to be ready and waiting after one experiment.
 - Stop: stop running feedback.
 - Zhuang / PID: Use Zhuang or PID feedback mode.
 Zhuang mode is more accurate and faster, but requires calibration.